dat-ecosystem-archive/docs/docs/learn-more-terms.md

 ### Collaborator

 User who are granted read access to a Dat archive by the owner.
-A collaborator can access a Dat archive if the owner or another collaborator sends the the Dat link.
+A collaborator can access a Dat archive if the owner or another collaborator sends the Dat link.

 In the future, users will be able to grant collaborators write access to the Dat archive, allowing them to modify and create files in the archive.